mlte-team/mlte/src/mlte/frontend/README.md

-# mlte Server
+# Frontend

 A frontend for the mlte package.
 Provides a visual way to explore artifacts stores and create/edit negotiation cards.

 ## Getting Started
-To start the web server, run the command below.
+To start the web frontend, run the command below.
 Then follow the link to view the homepage.

 ```bash
 $ mlte-ui